 Local Economy The council recognises the importance of vibrant and resilient local businesses in building a sustainable, low carbon economy for Moray.
 Our procurement strategy reflects the Council’s commitment to community wealth building and increasing the opportunity for local suppliers to secure or participate in public contracts.
 Improved engagement with local businesses and enhanced supplier development initiatives are being progressed to support these objectives.

 Hydrogen Strategy The rapid reduction of carbon emissions we need to make will involve adoption of new and innovative technologies in addition to other measures.
 The Moray Hydrogen Strategy sets out how the development of a green hydrogen economy in Moray could support the transition away from burning fossil fuels and create quality local jobs.

 The Moray Local Development Plan 2020 (MLDP 2020) includes a biodiversity policy which requires developers to support biodiversity.
-The Scottish Government’s draft National Planning Framework 4 aims to place nature and climate at the heart of decision making.
+The Scottish Government’s National Planning Framework 4 places nature and climate as key considerations within development decisions.